Slack, Webex, & Microsoft Teams: 9 stories from customers

 He used Slack to talk about projects, share code notes, and well, collaborate.

-But the CTO and the rest of the company was on Webex Teams.
+But the CTO and the rest of the company was using Webex productivity tools.

 As I sat next to him, he was literally translating a conversation on one platform to the other.